The Christian Community of St Giles-on-the-Hill

 welcomes you to worship with them on

 10.30am Sung Eucharist The service is set out in the white service booklet.
 The collect and readings are to be found overleaf.
-Hymns from the New English Hymnal.
+Hymns from the Celebration Hymnal.

-Priest Hear the gospel of our Lord Jesus Christ according to Mark
+Priest Hear the gospel of our Lord Jesus Christ according to John

 All Glory to you, O Lord